Recruit SignalsRecruit SignalsRecruit Signals

 What Happens When Agencies Act on These Signals

-The commercial case for signal-based prospecting is measurable.
-SourceBreaker notes that agencies proactively targeting high-growth accounts using funding alerts and headcount growth data can see up to 50% more job orders from those clients versus waiting for roles to be advertised.
+Agencies proactively targeting high-growth accounts using funding alerts and headcount growth data can see an increase in job orders from those clients versus waiting for roles to be advertised.

 Platforms like Recruit Signals translate these signals into a Heat Score, a ranked list showing which companies are most likely to need recruitment services in the next 20 to 30 days.
 Rather than a cold prospect database, BD teams receive a prioritised outreach list built from concurrent signal data.